tremor-rs/tremor-www/src/pages/getting-started/tooling.md

 With the [Tremor language server](https://github.com/tremor-rs/tremor-language-server), Tremor comes with advanced support for editing [Tremor Script and Tremor Query](https://tremor.rs/getting-started/scripting) in both Visual Studio Code and VIM.

-To install the `tremor-language-server`, you require [Rust to be set up](https://rustup.rs) on your system, and then you can simply run `cargo install tremor-language-server`.
+To install the `tremor-language-server`, you require [Rust to be set up](https://rustup.rs) on your system, and then you can run `cargo install tremor-language-server`.

 The VS Code extension is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=tremorproject.tremor-language-features).